The Quantum Steeplechase: Full two-point Green's function

 \begin{bf} Case I : $x_1$ and $x_2$ on the same side of the origin\end{bf} \\

 \begin{bf}Case II : $x_1$ and $x_2$ on opposite sides of the origin\end{bf} \\

-The anomalous exponents $ Q_{\nu_1,\nu_2}(\nu,\nu^{'};a) $ and $S_{\nu_1,\nu_2}(\nu,\nu^{'};a) $ are listed (in shortened form) in Table \ref{sameside}. and Table \ref{oppositeside}. respectively.
+The analytical expressions of the anomalous exponents in eq. (\ref{SS}) and eq. (\ref{OS}) are listed in section \hyperref[LuttingerExpo]{Anomalous exponents}.
 The highlight of this work are the formulas described in Case II above.
 It is easy to see that even after setting $|R| = 0$, these Green functions do not correspond to the translationally invariant Luttinger liquid.
 This implies that even a small reflection coefficient changes the properties of the system drastically when the two points are on opposite sides of the origin.
-In Appendix C it is shown how these formulas are consistent with trivial checks such as turning off the external potential or turning off the mutual interactions.
-The Green function at resonant tunneling condition and for the half line case are explicitly written down and a comparison is made with existing literature \cite{giamarchi2004quantum,mattsson1997properties,eggert1996boundary} when such data is available and a comparison is feasible and helpful.
-Also, the Green functions far away from the cluster of external potentials are shown to reduce to expected forms.
+The two-point functions in eq. (\ref{SS}) and eq. (\ref{OS}) obey the Schwinger-Dyson equation and they agree to those obtained by standard fermionic perturbation theory \cite{das2018non}.

-\subsubsection{Anomalous exponents}
+\subsection{Anomalous exponents}

-The explicit expressions of the anomalous exponents mentioned in Table \ref{sameside}. and Table \ref{oppositeside} are listed below.
+The explicit expressions of the anomalous exponents that appeared in eq. (\ref{SS}) and eq. (\ref{OS}) are listed below.

 The other exponents can be expressed in terms of the above exponents.